top of page

 So how do you talk to more people?
 It can be work.

 • Just ask.
 Find out which organizations, advocacy groups and commercial enterprises are related to your topic, even tangentially, and call them.
-See what they think about X.
+See what they think about the issue you're covering.
+Maybe they have an insight you didn't consider.

 • Make friends and listen to what they're stressed about.
 If you work with a translator, ask their advice -- value their opinion and pay them well.